adamleozar/olio-test/README.md

 #### Database

 The database used in this project is postgresql.
 You will need install postgresql to get the app running.
-We will use homebrew to install run the postgresql package.
+We will use homebrew to install and run the postgresql package.
 Homebrew is a package manager for MacOS and Linux.
 To install homebrew run:

 for bash